-History of the Danforth Art Museum
+History of the Danforth Art Museum and School

-The Founding of a New Museum
+The Founding of a New Museum and School

 In the fall of 1973, Paul Marks, a local business man and fine arts enthusiast, gathered a group of people in his living room in Framingham, Massachusetts.
 The reason for this gathering was to discuss the possibility of opening a museum and cultural institution in Framingham.
 There were several museums in Boston, but nothing nearby that could provide local residents the opportunity to view, study, and learn about art.
 In addition, the group wanted to include an art school, again with the aim to provide local residents of all ages with the opportunity to make and learn about art and its many mediums.
 With no major benefactors found in the early stages of planning, the group remained determined to bring this cultural opportunity to Framingham.